biobakery/kneaddata/doc/UserManual.md

 can happen:

 1. Both reads in the pair pass.
-2. The read in the first mate passes, and the one in the second doesn't.
+2. The read in the first mate passes, and the one in the second does not pass.
-3. The read in the second mate passes, and the one in the first doesn't.
+3. The read in the second mate passes, and the one in the first does not pass.

 The number of outputs are a function of the read quality.